red-gold/react-social-network/CONTRIBUTING.md

 4. Make your changes, lint, then push to github with `git push --set-upstream origin my-topic-branch`.
 5. Visit github and make your pull request.

-If you have an existing local repository, please update it before you start, to minimise the chance of merge conflicts.
+If you have an existing local repository, please update it before you start, to minimize the chance of merge conflicts.
 ```js
 git remote add upstream git@github.com:Qolzam/react-social-network.git
 git checkout master